University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 ```

 The command `pwd` is what we use to __p__rint the current (i.e. __w__orking) __d__irectory.
-Even though we are not using `R`, if you have setup the R project like we instructed above this command will probably return the directory.
+If you have setup the R project like we instructed above this command should return the RStudio project directory.

 ```
 /home/student/Practical_3